It’s a cliché, but indoor cycling’s reputation for being mind-numbingly boring was previously well-earned.

-Thanks to their ability to control the resistance and simulate courses, a smart trainer enables your indoor training sessions to be far more immersive than would otherwise be possible.
+Thanks to the ability to control the resistance (this is known as ERG mode, which we’ll come on to) and simulate courses, a smart trainer enables your indoor training sessions to be far more immersive – and beneficial, in terms of your physiological response – than would otherwise be possible.

 Want to be a better climber but don’t live near any mountains?
-A smart trainer can simulate gradients and replicate much of the feeling of climbing long, steep climbs.
-This can be especially helpful if you’re training for an event like a gran fondo or sportive.
+The best smart trainers can simulate gradients and replicate much of the feeling of climbing long, steep climbs.
+This can be especially helpful if you’re training for an event such as a gran fondo or sportive.

-Although nothing can match the experience of actually being outside in the mountains for real, a smart trainer paired with a virtual cycling app like Zwift, RGT Cycling or Rouvy comes admirably close.
+Although nothing can match the experience of being outside in the mountains for real, a smart trainer paired with a virtual cycling app such as Zwift comes admirably close.

-A smart trainer doesn’t have to be super expensive either.
+A smart trainer doesn’t have to be hugely expensive either.

 2. Be prepared before you start your session

 One of the benefits of indoor cycling is how incredibly time-efficient it can be.

 With no interruptions from traffic, road junctions and the like, it’s far easier to maximise the potential of every minute spent on the bike when training indoors.

 Doing so means being properly prepared before you get on the bike, though.
 Having all of your essential accessories ready and within reach will help you avoid any unnecessary interruptions to your flow.

 For example, if you’re doing structured interval training sessions on TrainerRoad or Wahoo SYSTM, or you’re following a Zwift training plan, you don’t want to run out of water in the middle of a long interval at FTP (Functional Threshold Power).